-Get in contact with us using the form on the right or simply comment below.
+Get in contact with one of our medical weight loss professionals near you.
 We can discuss the goals you have and see how we can help.

 No, not at all.
 In fact, many of our patients report an increase in energy and reduced hunger!

 The program at Horizon Weight Loss is different from many mainstream weight loss programs in that it is not based on prepackaged foods.
 We encourage a diet that consists of real, grocery-store food.
 Most importantly, we will work to educate you on appropriate portion sizes and food choices to create long-term results.

 Losing, gaining or maintaining your weight depends on how many calories you take in and use up during the day.
 It’s a simple equation called Energy Balance:

 People who want to lose weight often focus on counting the number of calories they take in, but overlook the calories they expend.
 The best route to lasting and healthy weight loss is combining dietary changes (lowering the calories consumed) with exercise (boosting your caloric output).

 A calorie represents energy.
 Each pound of fat your body stores represents 3,500 calories of unused energy.
 To lose one pound, you have to create a deficit of 3,500 calories by taking in 3,500 less calories over a period of time than you need, or doing 3,500 calories worth of exercise.

 Adding 15 minutes of moderate exercise to your daily schedule will use up 100 extra calories per day.
 Maintaining this schedule would result in 700 extra calories burned per week, or a loss of about 10 pounds in one year, assuming your food intake stays the same.

 To look at energy balance another way, just one extra slice of bread a day – or any other food that contains approximately 100 calories – can add up to 10 extra pounds in a year if you don’t increase your physical activity!